The Melody Lingers On (Houston Person album)

-The Melody Lingers On is an album by saxophonist Houston Person which was recorded in 2014 and released on the HighNote label.
+The Melody Lingers On is an album by tenor saxophonist Houston Person which was recorded in 2014 and released on the HighNote label.

 Reception

 In his review on Allmusic, Matt Collar states "A journeyman artist with a bent toward swinging soul-jazz, Person has developed into something of an American treasure over the past 30 years.
 Since the '90s, Person has released a steady stream of standards albums, heavy on lyrical and blues-based songs that perfectly exploit his distinctive, burnished tenor drawl.
 The Melody Lingers On is no exception, featuring a set of songs heavily weighted toward an intimate, afterglow vibe centered on the warm sound of Person's saxophone. ...
 At 79 years young, with The Melody Lingers On Person continues his reign as one of the titans of the lush jazz tenor sound".
 In JazzTimes, Mike Joyce wrote "Here’s veteran reedman Houston Person rolling in the deep again, his tone resonant as ever, his primary focus the Great American Songbook and its enduring lyricism.
 Unmistakably in his element, relaxed and yet fully engaged".